 Giant moray eels secrete mucus over their smooth skins in large quantities, allowing them to swim faster around reefs without the fear of abrasion.

 Snapped a shot of these “water snakes” slithering in the waters at the aquarium?
 Share them with us on Instagram (@rwsentosa)!

-And here’s wishing everyone a HUAT Lunar New Year from all of us at Marine Life Park!
+And here’s wishing you a HUAT Lunar New Year!